 - If you are over 35, make sure your OB/GYN is current and knowledgeable on the special needs and possible risks of pregnancy in women your age.

-Why Choose Cherokee Women’s Health Specialists?
+Why Choose Cherokee Women’s Health Specialists to Have My Baby?

 Our broad-based practice of highly trained professionals is knowledgeable in every aspect of women’s health, including high-risk pregnancies and premature births.
 Our facility consists of not only obstetricians, gynecologists, midwives, surgeons, nutritionists, medical assistants, nurses, and experts in holistic medicine, but we have three board–certified urogynecologists who are doubly-accredited in OB/GYN and Female Pelvic Medicine and Reconstructive Surgery (FPMRS).
 This enviable certification, and the rigid training and expertise needed to obtain it, enables these specialists to diagnose and treat any and all medical conditions unique to women.
 Additionally, our unlimited access to the cutting edge NICU unit at Northside Hospital Cherokee allows us to provide you with as safe and comfortable a pregnancy and subsequent birthing process as possible.

 For additional information on premature births or to book an appointment, call 770.720.7733.